Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

-As a sanity check of the somewhat abstract arguments of this subsection, in Appendix \ref{loworder} we explicitly compute the twisted $S^3 \times S^1$ partition function for the most general Weyl invariant form of ${\cal L}$ up to two derivative order (see \eqref{eq:partition} with \eqref{eq:conformal_solution} and $P(T) \propto T^4$), and verify the arguments presented in this subsection in that case.
+As a sanity check of the somewhat abstract arguments of this subsection, in Appendix \ref{loworder} we explicitly compute the twisted $S^3 \times S^1$ partition function for the most general Weyl invariant form of ${\cal L}$ up to two-derivative order (see \eqref{eq:partition} with \eqref{eq:conformal_solution} and $P(T) \propto T^4$), and verify the arguments presented in this subsection in that case.